 There are two distinct periods of feminine sexual health that can be challenging in terms of mood swings: pre-menstrual syndrome and menopause.
 St. John’s wort is widely recommended for women in both these periods, as its chemical constituents have been shown to reduce mood swings and anxiety in menopausal women.
 Moreover, they reduce the severity of cramping and pre-menstrual irritation and depression.

 Early indications show that the use of St. John’s wort can be very helpful in easing cravings and withdrawal symptoms after quitting cigarettes, alcohol or other addictive substances.
 This could prove very useful, as recovery from addiction is challenging.
-However, additional research on this particular benefit is still ongoing.

 As we already know about the antidepressant effects of St. John’s wort, the active ingredients also have strong effects on hormone regulation in the body.
 Hypothyroidism is one of the most common thyroid disorders and this herb has been shown to reduce its symptoms and help the thyroid gland release normal levels of hormones again.